 Information on good documentation, a focus on R codes and prefixes and depth of coding have all been provided to clinical teams.
-Understanding impact of Same Day Emergency Care (SDEC) and exploration of palliative care codes also needed.
-QI group has been setup, and a digital fellow as been appointed as a point of reference for clinicians use of Unity, providing support on good documentation standards in Unity.
+Understanding impact of Same Day Emergency Care (SDEC) and exploration of palliative care codes also needed

 Review process for recording FCE with current team based approach to patient care, at the elbow support for clinical teams to improve documentation elements, review of deceased care records between M+M leads and coding team.
 Admin support to identify where FCE can be altered and palliative care recording addressed.
-SOP approval by executive for M+M meetings with coding team.